lunartechfreek/pawfect-pups/TESTING.md

 ![Hamburger Menu](docs/readme-files/hamburger.png)

-* As a new user i want to, use a well layed out and visually appealing website.
+* As a new user I want to, use a well layed out and visually appealing website.
   * Layed out in a hierarchical tree structure for a familiar feel and easy navigation.
 Vibrant colour palette chosen using [Coolers](https://coolors.co/) with the specific company in mind to create an image that compliments the company.

 ![Colour Palette](docs/readme-files/colour-palette.png)

-* As a new user i want to, easily find relevant information.
+* As a new user I want to, easily find relevant information.
   * All links in the navigation bar are named in accordance to their content displayed on them and are listed in order of importance to make for easy navigation.

 ![Navigation Bar](docs/readme-files/nav-bar.png)

-* As a new user i want to, see pictures of the training they offer.
+* As a new user I want to, see pictures of the training they offer.
   * Hero image on home page of one of our trainers with a dog so its the first thing the user will see upon the first visit of the page.
 Also a trainers section with pictures of trainers in action on the about page, and also the classes page.

 ![Home Hero Image](docs/readme-files/mobile-home1.png)